Zuppa Toscana

 Karlynn’s Recipe Notes

-• Skill Level: This one-pot soup is easy to make and clean up after!
+• Skill Level: This soup is very easy to make.

-• Total Time: You can have this soup ready in just 55 minutes!
+• Total Time: This soup takes just 55 minutes to make.

 A close-up of a spoonful of soup with sausage, potatoes, chopped greens, and grated cheese, held above a white bowl filled with the same hearty soup.
 The background shows another bowl and a glass of water.